Understanding ATF Form 4: Current Wait Times, Requirements, and How to Avoid Delays

 Definition and Purpose

-ATF Form 4, officially titled Application for Tax Paid Transfer and Registration of Firearm, is required under the National Firearms Act for any tax-paid transfer of an NFA firearm.
+ATF Form 4, officially titled Application for Tax Paid Transfer and Registration of Firearm, is required under the National Firearms Act for any transfer of an NFA firearm.
 These items include suppressors, short-barreled rifles (SBRs), short-barreled shotguns (SBSs), machine guns, destructive devices, and “Any Other Weapon” (AOW).
 The form must be filed and approved before the transferee can take possession of the firearm.

 When Form 4 Applies